Janez Janša: Youth and education

 Janša was born to a Roman Catholic working-class family of Grosuplje.
 He was called Janez (a version of the name Ivan; both are John in English) since childhood.
 His father was a member of the Slovene Home Guard from Dobrova near Ljubljana who had escaped communist retaliation due to his young age.

 Janša graduated from the Faculty of Sociology, Political Science, and Journalism of the University of Ljubljana with a degree in Defence Studies in 1982, and became employed in the Defence Secretariate of the Socialist Republic of Slovenia.

 In 1975, aged 17, Janša joined the League of Communists, and became one of the leaders of its youth wing.
 He became president of the Committee for Basic People's Defence and Social Self-Protection of the League of the Socialist Youth of Slovenia (ZSMS).
 Janša was expelled from the party in 1983 after breaking with Yugoslav military orthodoxy by criticizing the system of people's self-defense from a radical left perspective.
 Janša appealed his ouster, but his appeal was denied.
-Despite the ejection, Janša touted his work in the party in a resume while applying for a job as newspaper editor in 1985.
+Despite the ejection, Janša touted his work in the party in a resume while applying for a job as a newspaper editor in 1985.

 Dissident

 In 1983, Janša wrote the first of his dissident articles about the nature of the Yugoslav People's Army (JNA).
 In the late 1980s, as Slovenia was introducing democratic reforms and gradually lifting restrictions on freedom of speech, Janša wrote several articles criticising the Yugoslav People's Army in Mladina magazine (published by the League of Socialist Youth of Slovenia).
 As a result, his re-election as president of the Committee was blocked in 1984, and in 1985 his passport was withdrawn.
 During this period, Janša and his associates were held under closer watch by the Yugoslav secret police.
 Janša was also barred from gaining employment in any state institution or state-owned company.
 Between 1985 and 1986, he made over 250 job applications without success despite meeting all qualifications.
 He was also unable to publish articles.
-During this period he earned his living writing computer programs and as a chance mountaineering guide.
+During this period, he earned his living writing computer programs and as a chance mountaineering guide.

 Liberalization in the succeeding years allowed him to get work as secretary of the Journal for the Criticism of Science in 1986, and, a year later, to again begin publishing in Mladina.
 His Mladina articles consisted of critical opinion columns and articles on the topic of democracy and national sovereignty.

 In the mid-1980s, Janša was employed in the Slovenian software company Mikrohit; in the years 1986 and 1987, Janša founded, together with his friend Igor Omerza (later high-ranking politician of the Slovenian Democratic Union and the Liberal Democracy of Slovenia), his own software company Mikro Ada.

 He became involved in the pacifist movement, and emerged as an important activist in the network of civil society organizations in Slovenia.
 By the mid-1980s, he was one of the most prominent activist of the Slovenian pacifist movement.
 Janša also became active in the nascent environmental movement.